 Graduates from the Educational Leadership program will gain the experience and expertise to lead others by engaging in problem solving, planning, research, assessment, and collaboration.

-The Ed.D and Ed.S allows UNO to recommend graduates for Nebraska State Superintendent Certification.
+The Ed.D. and Ed.S. allows UNO to recommend graduates for Nebraska State Superintendent Certification.
 Candidates must pass the Praxis II—Superintendent Exam (6011) with a score of 152 or higher to meet state requirements.
-The M.S. in Educational Leadership includes pathways to Principal and Special Education Leadership Certification in Nebraska.
-Candidates pass the School Leadership Praxis II with a cut score of 145.
+The MS in Educational Leadership includes pathways to Principal and Special Education Leadership Certification in Nebraska.
+Candidates must pass the School Leadership Praxis II—Administration and Supervision Exam (5412) with a cut score of 146 or higher.

 Results for candidates completing the Praxis II exam in School Leadership can be found at:

-The current pass rate for the Praxis II – School Leadership and Superintendent Exams is 100% over the last three years.
+The current pass rate for the Praxis II – School Leadership and Superintendent Exams is 100% over the last five years.